 If you’re serving the brisket in a few hours, don’t refrigerate it but “hold” it by keeping it warm in the oven or smoker for up to 12 hours; ensure the meat is always at a temperature above 140 degrees.
-If you’re not planning to serve your smoked brisket immediately but not long after, store it in a cooler for up to four hours.
+If you’re not planning to serve it immediately but not long after, store the wrapped brisket in a cooler for up to four hours.

 If you’re serving your smoked brisket the next day, allow it to cool to room temperature and store it, ideally vacuum-sealed and covered in the fridge.
 Reheat using a sous vide method or in a pan in your smoker at 225 degrees Fahrenheit before serving until the brisket reaches 140 degrees Fahrenheit.
 If using the smoker method, top the smoked brisket with a few slices of unsalted butter.

-Some things can’t be rushed, and when you’re dealing with a large piece of tough muscle, you need patience.
-Depending on the size of the brisket and your smoker, expect the meat to be ready to slice and serve in around 16-18 hours.
-It can definitely be ready sooner if using the Texas Crutch method to help it through the stall.
+Some things can’t be rushed, and you need patience when dealing with a large piece of tough muscle.
+Depending on the size of the meat and your smoker, expect it to be ready to slice and serve in around 16-18 hours.
+A good rule of thumb is anywhere from 1 to 1.5 hours per pound at 225 degrees.
+The cook time can be shortened by using the Texas Crutch method to help it through the stall.

-If you have the time and don't want to stress the smoked brisket not being ready in time for dinner, trim and season the meat, and smoke it overnight at a steady 200 degree Fahrenheit temperature and then increase the heat in the morning.
+If you have the time and don't want to stress the smoked brisket not being ready for dinner, trim and season the meat, smoke it overnight at a steady 200 degrees Fahrenheit temperature and then increase the heat in the morning.

-What’s the difference between a brisket flat and a whole-packer brisket?
+What’s the difference between a brisket flat and a whole packer (AKA full packer) brisket?

-The brisket is a beef cut from the cow’s chest, and it’s a hard muscle that requires long hours of slow cooking to tenderize.
+The brisket is a cut of beef from the cow’s chest, and it’s a hard muscle that requires long hours of slow cooking to tenderize.
 The brisket, though, is not all the same; it has two main parts, the point and the flat.

 The point is, in fact, a pointy tip attached to the chest bone.
 This is fattier and tougher than the rest of the brisket or the flat, but more tender and juicy when cooked.
 The flat is also tough with plenty of connective tissue, but it is leaner than the point.
 Most brisket you find in the supermarket comes without the point — a brisket flat and nothing else.
 When you purchase a whole-packer brisket, you’re getting the point and flat.

-I definitely recommend purchasing a whole-packer brisket to smoke if you can find one!
+I definitely recommend purchasing a whole brisket to smoke if you can find one!

 How do you slice smoked brisket?